 There are many ways in which a worker may be paid an unfair wage.
 They could be misclassified.
 They could be shorted on their hours.
 They could be uncompensated for meals and breaks.
 The new California wage law (AB 1336) takes several important steps in the right direction in protecting worker rights.
 Read the law here.

-If you have questions about prevailing wage law or have been unfairly compensated, Donahoo & Associates is here to help.
+If you have questions about prevailing wage law or have been unfairly compensated, Donahoo & Associates, PC is here to help.